mannpandya/Cache-Warmstarter-Aril/README.md

 Cache Warmstarter design by Aril.

+It is 128B 2-way set associative cache with 16B line size.

 ## Files Included
 The code is split in 2 files, Main body and the functions file.
 ```bash